vott/ferris-zmk/README.md

 - The left thumb feels a bit overused because of layer switching.

+- Typing numbers is a bit awkward because the the layer-switch thumb key is on the same side.

 ## The ideas behind the layout

 This is a general-purpose Dvorak layout featuring: